nanocosmos/docs/docs/webrtc/nanostream_webrtc_quality.md

 ```

+Note that the `width`, `height`, and `framerate` parameters provided to the `startPreview` are "ideal" values.
+In the end, it is up to a browser to decide what resolution and frame rate are the most optimal ones in a particular case.

 ### Encoding bitrates

 After the preview has been started and before the stream gets send to the nanoStream Cloud, it will be encoded in the browser.